Pros and Cons of Day Trading

 Since we are also traders, we know that sometimes there are months that don’t correspond according to our plan.

-If you do not reach the desired profit and you end up at least break-even at the end of the trading period and do not violate any other rule, you will receive a new Challenge account from us, to try again fresh.
+If you do not reach the desired profit and you end up having your account balance positive with all positions being closed at the end of the trading period and do not violate any other rule, you will receive a new Challenge account from us, to try again fresh.

 Thanks to a fairly large number of traders, we have an idea of what we can expect from traders who advanced into FTMO accounts.